scratchspec/scratchspec.github.io/README.md

 #### Block

+> This will have to be better explained and added to the nonexistent section for script execution.

 The fundamental component of Scratch as a programming language.
-In fact, they are similar to function calls in other programming languages.
+In fact, it is similar to a function call in other programming languages.
 Every block:

 * Accepts values or blocks as arguments
 * Has a specific pre-defined operation that it performs